SWTOR-Slicers/SWTOR-Character-Assembler/readme.md

+## As this standalone Add-on trails the version integrated in the [ZG SWTOR Tools Add-on](https://github.com/SWTOR-Slicers/ZG-SWTOR-Tools) in compatibility and features, we are deprecating it.
+Please use the ZG Tools instead.

 # SWTOR Character Assembler

 **This Blender Addon allows for the processing of [TORCommunity.com's Character Designer](https://github.com/SWTOR-Slicers/WikiPedia/wiki/Using-TORCommunity-Character-Designer)'s .zipped SWTOR characters folders directly from Blender.**